Paul Liu (politician)

-Paul Liu Jin-ching (劉鏡清) is a Taiwanese business executive and politician who was as the minister of the National Development Council from 2024 to 2025.
+Paul Liu Jin-ching (劉鏡清 (Liú Jìngqīng)) is a Taiwanese business executive and politician who was the minister of the National Development Council from 2024 to 2025.

 Liu worked for IBM Taiwan as an executive for global business services, became director of IBM's General Business division in 2011, and from 2012 to 2021 joined PricewaterhouseCoopers Taiwan as executive vice president and chairman.
 On 16 April 2024, Liu was appointed leader of the National Development Council in president-elect William Lai's incoming administration, succeeding Kung Ming-hsin in the role.